Shreshhthh/Meraken-assignment/README.md

 ## Challenges faced

-During the development of this provider, we faced several challenges:
+During the development of this App, we faced several challenges:

 -Managing complex state: The provider needs to manage multiple states, such as the cart contents, product list, and category filter.
 This required careful planning and implementation to ensure that the states are updated correctly.